dotnet/docs-maui/docs/fundamentals/controltemplate.md

 }
 ```

-In this example, the <xref:Microsoft.Maui.Controls.Label> object named `changeThemeLabel` is retrieved once the `ControlTemplate` has been instantiated. `changeThemeLabel` can then be accessed and manipulated by the `AccessTemplateElementPage` class.
+In this example, the <xref:Microsoft.Maui.Controls.Label> object named `changeThemeLabel` is retrieved once the <xref:Microsoft.Maui.Controls.ControlTemplate> has been instantiated. `changeThemeLabel` can then be accessed and manipulated by the `AccessTemplateElementPage` class.
 The following screenshot shows that the text displayed by the <xref:Microsoft.Maui.Controls.Label> has been changed:

 :::image type="content" source="media/controltemplate/get-named-element.png" alt-text="Screenshot of templated page object that's changed.":::

 ## Bind to a viewmodel

-A `ControlTemplate` can data bind to a viewmodel, even when the `ControlTemplate` binds to the templated parent (the runtime object instance to which the template is applied).
+A <xref:Microsoft.Maui.Controls.ControlTemplate> can data bind to a viewmodel, even when the <xref:Microsoft.Maui.Controls.ControlTemplate> binds to the templated parent (the runtime object instance to which the template is applied).

 The following XAML example shows a page that consumes a viewmodel named `PeopleViewModel`: